gerryisrad/Vapor-Chamber-Thesis/README.md

 ## 📝 Abstract

-This repository contains the complete research materials for the Master's thesis titled "\[Vapor Chamber Wick Analysis]".
+This repository contains the complete research materials for my masters Thesis on Vapor Chambers.
 The project focuses on the design, simulation, and experimental validation of a high-performance, wick-based vapor chamber for electronics cooling applications.
 This repository includes all associated CAD models, simulation code, experimental procedures, raw data, and research notes.